Below are the sessions that are available for this course.

 Course Coordinator: Louise.McStravick@swc.ac.uk

-The BSc Honours Degree in Social Work is a professional qualification that meets the requirements of the Northern Ireland Social Care Council.
+*All applications to this course must be made through UCAS.* The BSc Honours Degree in Social Work is a professional qualification that meets the requirements of the Northern Ireland Social Care Council.
 Training to become a social worker involves a mixture of academic study and professional practice learning opportunities for a total of 185 days during the Degree.

 Terms & Conditions